Chemotaxis-induced phase separation

-\textit{Lateral instability.\;---} A uniform cell density is unstable if chemotactic drift dominates over diffusive spreading.
-This requires the mass-redistribution potential $\eta$ to decrease where $\rho$ increases, such that gradients in $\eta$ guide motion towards increased cell densities [Eq.~\eqref{eq:cont-eq}; cf.\ orange arrows in Fig.~\ref{fig:1}(a,b)].
-For long-wavelength modulations, mass redistribution is slow compared to local reactions $f$ causing $\eta$ to quickly relax locally to its \textit{quasi-steady-state} (QSS) $\eta^*(\rho)$, given by the \emph{nullcline} (NC) ${f(\rho,c(\rho,\eta^*))=0}$ [insets in Fig.~\ref{fig:1}(a,b)].
-Thus, chemotaxis-induced accumulation destabilizes uniform densities (lateral instability) if
+\textit{Lateral instability.\;---} A uniform cell density (homogeneous steady state, hss) is unstable if chemotactic drift dominates over diffusive spreading, amplifying small density perturbations.
+From Eq.~\eqref{eq:cont-eq}, this requires that $\eta$ decreases where $\rho$ increases, driving net flux toward denser regions [orange arrows in Fig.~\ref{fig:1}(a,b)].
+Although ${\eta}$ increases with ${\rho}$ at fixed chemoattractant concentration ${c}$ (diffusive contribution), cell-density perturbations also alter ${c}$ through production, potentially causing ${\eta}$ to decrease where ${\rho}$ increases [chemotactic contribution, second term in Eq.~\eqref{eq:eta}].
+For long-wavelength modulations, mass redistribution is slow compared to the local relaxation of ${c}$, which quickly adjusts to a \textit{quasi-steady state} (QSS) ${c^*(\rho)}$ defined by the nullcline ${f(\rho, c^*(\rho)) = 0}$.
+Accordingly, ${\eta}$ locally relaxes to ${\eta^*(\rho) := \eta(\rho, c^*(\rho))}$, and chemotactic aggregation becomes self-amplifying if the effective slope is negative:

-This instability is based on the self-amplifying redistribution of cell mass, and resemble the mass-redistribution instability found in mass-conserving reaction--diffusion systems as well as spinodal decomposition \cite{Brauns.etal2020,Weyer.etal2023}.
-Because this is a long-wavelength instability, the \emph{nullcline-slope criterion}, Eq.~\eqref{eq:slope-crit}, is exact beyond the QSS approximation; see Ref.~\cite{Weyer.etalinpreparationa}.
+This \emph{nullcline-slop criterion} also holds in the short-wavelength regime (see Appendix~\ref{app:slope-criterion}).
+The instability resembles the mass-redistribution instability found in mass-conserving reaction--diffusion systems as well as spinodal decomposition~\cite{Brauns.etal2020,Weyer.etal2023}.